Para leer este hoja informativa en español, presione aquí.

 "Denial of health care by doctors is the most pressing problem for me.
 Finding doctors that will treat, will prescribe, and will even look at you like a human being rather than a thing has been problematic.
 Have been denied care by doctors and major hospitals so much that I now use only urgent care physician assistants, and I never reveal my gender history." (respondent to the National Transgender Discrimination Survey, p.
 75)

 The Positively Trans study conducted by the Transgender Law Center in 2015 reported that anticipated discrimination in a health care setting was the most common reason given for not visiting a health care provider for the 41 percent of transgender people living with HIV who said they had gone six months or longer without seeking medical care.
 In fact, survey respondents listed "gender affirming and non-discriminatory health care" as their number one health concern.

-Another factor affecting transwomen’s health is the general lack of knowledge among providers in regards to transgender health care.
+Another factor affecting trans women’s health is the general lack of knowledge among providers in regards to transgender health care.
 Many providers simply do not know about the hormones used for gender transition or about gender-affirming surgeries.
-One half of NCTE’s survey participants reported having to teach their providers about appropriate transgender care.
+Nearly one quarter of NCTE’s survey participants reported having to teach their providers about appropriate transgender care.
 And almost 90 percent of those surveyed by Lambda Legal in 2010 responded that there were not enough adequately trained health professionals to care for transgender people.